LucyHCollins/Teacher_Turnover/README.md

 ## Project Summary
- In summary, the R-values showed the strongest correlation with teacher turnover was school climate.
-The second strongest was managing student behavior.
-Both school leadership and salary were insignificant.
+ In summary, the R-values showed that the strongest correlations with teacher turnover were school climate and managing student behavior at about 11%.
+Salary was insignificant at less than 1% and school leadership was small at 3%.

 Further analysis of this data should span multiple school years to see how change over time affects results.
 For example, did districts whose average satisfaction score decreased over multiple years see an increase in teacher turnover during that same period?
 Other independent variables could include a district's Kentucky Summative Assessment(KSA) data and the socio-economic status of a district's student population.